fromTheRock/AwsDs3/README.md

 I started working in a easier way, building tests and Services and thinking to add a user interface easy to use.

-Eventually, I really needed the work done on my backups, so I took a shortcut, building just a Command Line application that automate a sequence of steps, only asking confirmations in few occasions.
+Eventually, I really needed the work done to fix my backups, so I took a shortcut, building just a Command Line application that automate a sequence of steps, only asking confirmations in few occasions.

 ## Reference Documentation